Genokarma/tutorials/docs/modules/galaxy/index.md

 ## What is Galaxy?

-Galaxy is a web-based analysis and workflow platform designed for biologists to analyse their own data.
-It can be used to run a variety of bioinformatics tools.
+Galaxy is a web-based analysis and workflow platform.

+  * Designed for biologists
+  * Upload your data
+  * Access shared data
+  * Use common bioinformatics tools
+  * Develop workflows
+  * Access via a web page
+  * Free

 In this set of tutorials, we are using Galaxy-Australia.
-However, there are many different Galaxy servers available.
-More information about the Galaxy project can be found [here](https://galaxyproject.org/).

-We access Galaxy-Australia by going to a web page with this address: [add address]
+* We access Galaxy-Australia by going to a web page with this address: [add address]

-The Galaxy page has a list of <ss>Tools</ss> on the left, a <ss>Viewing</ss> panel in the middle, and the analysis and data <ss>History</ss> on the right.
+* However, there are many different Galaxy servers available [add list].
+* More information about the Galaxy project can be found [here](https://galaxyproject.org/).

+The Galaxy-Australia page looks like this:

 [replace with Galaxy-Au screenshot]

 ![galaxy overview screenshot](images/image05.png)

+* <ss>Tools</ss> on the left
+* <ss>Viewing</ss> panel in the middle
+* <ss>History</ss> of analysis and files on the right

 ## Can I use Galaxy?

+Yes!

-Yes - Galaxy is free to use and available for everyone.
-Australian researchers may find Galaxy-Australia particularly suited to their analysis needs as it has been developed in consultation with researchers across the country.
+* Galaxy is free to use and available for everyone.
+* Australian researchers may find Galaxy-Australia particularly suited to their analysis needs as it has been developed in consultation with scientists across the country.

 ## How do I get started?